-My immune system is a bit compromised and I struggle with frequent colds viral plagues.
+My immune system has been compromised for years with frequent colds and various viral plagues.
+And I was recently diagnosed with IBD.
 When this happens, brain fog can really be a struggle.
-When I feel like this, I have no motivation at all.
+When I feel like this, I have no motivation at all to anything that requires mental focus.
 And not only that, it makes my chronic illness and pain worse.
 I’m learning to improve the lag time that I usually struggle with and I wanted to share my 5 simple tips to recover from brain fog, illness or any time you might be struggling with focus.

 As much as I’ve heard this advice throughout my life, often the first thing that goes when I get sick is adequate fluid intake.
 Not drinking will slow down recovery and make you feel even worse.
 So fill up a big cup with your favorite flavored water combination and some crushed ice.
 You’ll notice an immediate difference in your overall wellness.